grafana/grafana/docs/sources/fundamentals/intro-to-prometheus/index.md

 Prometheus isn’t just a data format; it is also considered an [open source systems monitoring and alerting toolkit](https://prometheus.io/docs/introduction/overview/).
 That’s because Prometheus is software, not just data.

 Prometheus can scrape metric data from software and infrastructure and store it.
 Scraping means that Prometheus software periodically revisits the same endpoint to check for new data.
-Prometheus “scrapes” data from a piece of software instrumented with a client library.
+Prometheus scrapes data from a piece of software instrumented with a client library.

 For example, a NodeJS application can configure the [prom-client](https://github.com/siimon/prom-client) to expose metrics easily at an endpoint, and Prometheus can regularly scrape that endpoint.
 Prometheus includes a number of other tools within the toolkit to instrument your applications.